Where to Stay in Skopelos: Your Insider’s Guide 2023

 The most unique creation on the menu is perhaps “grandma’s stuffed chicken”.
 If you want to sample this, you must place an order the day before you hope to dine at Terpsis.

 So what is grandma’s stuffed Skopeliti chicken?
 This is a juicy, tender-cooked chicken stuffed with walnuts, chicken livers, and Skopelos plums.
-You won’t find anything like it elsewhere.

-Best Stafylos hotels
+Best Stafylos Hotels

 Raches